ayshaax/reproducible_research/README.md

 - **S**ocial connections:
 - **T**rust:

-## Good practices for code and data sharing
+## Best practices for code and data sharing

+- Keep it simple
+- Annotate your code
+- Use informative names for variables
+- Use a code block structure

+- Define a naming convention
+- Use informative names for files
+- Use lowercase in file names, avoid using spaces or special characters
+- Use a versioning system for the file names

-## Google Colab example
+## Google Colab

 ## Online data repositories